 Nature vs. Nurture

-German Shepherd Dogs are, by nature, an intelligent breed.
-This means that they can be trained really easily and quickly.
+German Shepherd Dogs are, by nature, an intelligent dog breed.
+This means that they can be trained fairly easily and quickly in tasks and commands.
+Plus, they’re adaptively smart, which means they’re great at picking up cues from owners.

-Because German Shepherds can easily develop a tendency to be aggressive, it is important you don’t encourage this side of character or behavior.
+For these reasons, German Shepherds can easily develop a tendency to be aggressive.
+But it is even more important that you don’t encourage this side of character or behavior.

-As a puppy, if your German Shepherd act aggressively towards other dogs, animals or humans, you must stop it immediately.
+As a puppy, if your German Shepherd acts aggressively towards other dogs, animals or other humans, you must stop it immediately.
 Let them know early on that the behavior is not okay.
+They are loyal and loving dogs, so they’ll likely learn.

 Failure to properly train a German Shepherd could prove to be dangerous and in rare cases, fatal.
-As an owner, the last thing you’ll want is for someone or another dog to get injured from your dog.
+As an owner, the last thing you’ll want is for someone or another dog to be injured from your dog.
+It’s not a great feeling.

 How to Stop German Shepherd Aggression

-If you’re a new owner, here are some things you can do to prevent and stop dangerous behaviors from developing.
+If you’re a novice owner, here are some things you can do to prevent and stop the dangerous behaviors from developing.

-At least in the beginning, it is important that you keep your German Shepherd on a leash for walks.
+In the beginning, it’s important that you keep your German Shepherd on a leash for walks, especially in the residential neighborhoods.
 This isn’t meant to isolate the dog, but rather keep a safe distance from other people and dogs – just in case.

-If your GSD is showing aggressive traits frequently, it is probably a good idea to get professionals involved.
+If your German Shepherd is showing aggressive traits frequently (lunging at other dogs on walks), it may be a good idea to get professionals involved.
 This is not something that can simply be brushed under the carpet.
+It will only get worse.

 This can mean obedience school and training with professionals.
-Or you can also hire a canine behavioral specialist to help, though it may be more expensive.
+And in the worst case, you can also hire a canine behavioral specialist to help, though it may be more expensive.

 One of the first things you can do to prevent aggression is to be wary of its likelihood.
-By that I mean to keep a close eye on your dog’s body language.
+By that, I mean to keep a close eye on your dog’s body language.
+You can learn a lot from your GSD if you took some time to learn about canine body language.

-If your dog is in an aggressive mood, he will bare his teeth, have a low-pitch bark or growl, and will have a recognizable aggressive stance.
+If your dog is in an aggressive mood, he will bare his teeth, have a low-pitch bark or growl.
+In many cases, the dog will have a recognizable aggressive stance.
+However, each dog may be different and have varying signs.

 If you see any of these warning signs, you need to act quickly to stop the behavior.
 Be firm and consistent with this training.
+Don’t let them get away with it, ever.
 And when in doubt, always resort to positive reinforcement training.

-Another effective method of preventing aggression is to ensure your German Shepherd gets enough exercise each day.
+Another effective method of preventing aggression is to ensure your German Shepherd gets a good and sufficient dose of exercise each day.
+This can be in the form of walking, running, dog games or even a swim in the lake.

-As herding dogs, German Shepherds have a ton of energy.
-It is essential to avoid him having pent up energy.
-With that said, a GSD needs opportunities to release their stress or anxieties.
+As herding dogs, German Shepherds have a ton of energy that needs to be dealt with.
+It’s important to avoid having pent up energy in the dog.
+That said, a German Shepherd needs opportunities to release their stress or anxieties.

-According to The Kennel Club UK, German Shepherds need at least 2 hours of physical activity every day.
-Better dust off your running shoes!
+According to The Kennel Club UK, German Shepherds need at least 2 hours of exercise every day.
+And ideally, they should be kept in a spacious backyard where they can run on their own.
+So, better dust off your running shoes!

 Something equally as important as physical activity is mental exercise.
-Because German Shepherds are so smart, they need mental stimulation every day.
+Because GSDs are so smart, they need mental stimulation every day.
+Without it, boredom may cause they to be destructive in the home, which can lead to dangerous situations.

 Here are just a few of my dog’s favorite dog puzzles: